helium/HIP/0000-console-sunset.md

 The Helium Foundation incurs significant costs by providing the free Helium Console, and by phasing it out, they can alleviate this burden and continue the transition to a strong decentralized LoRaWAN.

+While the HF is currently an easy vector for onboarding and testing for new participants, it has significant drawbacks.
+Having a 10 device limit and no business support, means every tester who becomes a long term user must make a transition to another Console before building an actual business on it.

+LNS providers can and should compete to provide an equivalent or better service including the ability to grow beyond 10 devices, which Helium Console does not have.
+[Current LNS providers already exist](https://console.meteoscientific.com/front/) that offer this service

-Additionally, transitioning to independently operated LNS offers benefits such as increased control and customization options for network participants.
+Finally, transitioning to independently operated LNS offers benefits such as increased control and customization options for network participants.

 ## Stakeholders